 2. Best plan for flexibility

-Tello is a carrier that operates a rather unique 'build-your-own' plan system that sounds complicated, but in reality is really simple.
+Tello is a carrier that operates a rather unique 'build-your-own' plan system that sounds complicated, but in reality, is really simple.
 Using the easy-to-use slider you can decide exactly how much data, texts, and monthly call minutes you need, and the monthly rates are really competitive too.
-What makes Tello really great is that you can easily modify your plan too, so you're not locked into a low-data plan for ages, or you can easily cut extras out should your circumstances change.
+What makes Tello really great is that you can easily modify your plan too, so you're not locked into a specific plan should your needs change.
+New for mid-2023 is a big price cut on the Tello unlimited data plan too, which means you can get it for just $29 per month versus the previous $30.
+If you're interested, there are also Tello promo codes available to help you save a little more.

 3. Best pay as you go cell phone plan for seniors